Synthetixio/SIPs/SIPS/sip-draft_upgrade-delegate-powers.md

 1) Delegates will only be able to burn sUSD if the owner is in penalty and only up to the point where the penalty will be removed
 2) Delegates will not able to burn sUSD to unlock the owner SNX tokens

-Technical consultation on the feasibility has asked from Clinton & Jackson of the SNX core team and it is feasible
+Technical consultation on the feasibility has asked from Clinton & Jackson (SNX core team) and it is feasible

 Strategic supporter of this SIP is SNX Guardian - gmgh (More Guardians to be added once confirmed with their support)